Writers' Surgery Retreat - PROPOSED COURSE • Course 148

 Rye is a picturesque English town in East Sussex.
 The entire series of E F Benson's Mapp and Lucia was shot here.
 Rye has a distinguished literary history.
 Lamb House was once owned by Henry James and the town was also the home of writers, including Radclyffe Hall and E F Benson.
 Click here for a short video about Rye.

-TO BOOK This course has been cancelled.
+TO BOOK This course has not yet been confirmed.
+Booking will become available on this page.

 By post: Enrolment will be confirmed on receipt of your £150 deposit.
 Payment in full is due by 12 November.
 Bank transfer: To book by bank transfer, call us for our account details.